 A sturdy wooden cylinder supports a head with three bulbs, surrounded by a generous circular shade.
-The shade is made from cotton ribbon and has a silk thread running along the edge, reminiscent of bookbinding, and forming an asymmetry that creates a splendid contrast of light and shadow.
+The shade is made from cotton ribbon and has a thread running along the edge, reminiscent of bookbinding, and forming an asymmetry that creates a splendid contrast of light and shadow.

 Surface mounted version.